How young can you start kitesurfing?

 Equipment size How young can you start kitesurfing?

 Similarly, when the sport began, equipment was entirely designed for adults.
 Harnesses were too big and bars were out of reach.
 The grommets becoming more numerous, some brands have released equipment especially designed for children, such as the Prolimit Rookie Harnesses, available in both seat and waist, all the way to the XXS kids size!
-As for the bar reach, short throw bars such as the Airush Access Bar were first designed for women, but quickly found adepts in the young riders crowd, that also had problems reaching the depower trim strap, or even worse, the bar!
+As for the bar reach, short throw bars such or adjustable throw bars such as the Airush Ride Bar were first designed for women, but quickly found adepts in the young riders crowd, that also had problems reaching the depower trim strap, or even worse, the bar!
 The combination of the small chicken loop and short throw is usually sufficient, but the seat harness with a lower hook may also help bringing everything into the reach of short-armed kitesurfers.

 Learning independence How young can you start kitesurfing?